5 Steps to Super Simple Paper Management

 - After the seven-year tax period has lapsed, you only need to retain your actual tax return.

 - You should keep receipts for major purchases and home improvements until you no longer own these items or you sell your home (and file taxes dealing with the sale).
 It is also important to keep the confirmation slips that show beneficiary designations and the purchase price of stocks, funds, and other investments.

 - You don’t need fancy office furniture to get a handle on your paper piles.
 Designate a corner of a room or space in a closet to store your vital documents, so you will know where to find them when needed.
 You’ll need a filing cabinet or file boxes and file folders to complete your project.

-- You’ll want to keep vital records such as birth and marriage certificates, insurance policies, deeds and other permanent records in a fire-proof safe.
+- You’ll want to keep vital records such as birth and marriage certificates, insurance policies, deeds, and other permanent records in a fire-proof safe.
 Make sure that your heirs can access the safe if needed.

 Step #4.
 Be systematic.

 - You need a plan for processing all this paper.
-Have a space where paperwork that you need to act on will live until you are finished with it.
+Have space where the paperwork that you need to act on will live until you are finished with it.
 But, once finished, the key to keeping up your system will be to file or toss each piece of paper.
 Don’t pile, act!

 - A simple file system will work for most people.
-Have a folder for tax related materials, credit card statements, financial statements, utility bills, etc. Taking the time to set up a filing system will save you time in the long run.
+Have a folder for tax-related materials, credit card statements, financial statements, utility bills, etc. Taking the time to set up a filing system will save you time in the long run.